 The video is an hour long, but is well worth it.
 I have had the pleasure of viewing the presentation in person and again via YouTube.
 Even though I’m a graduate student, I still use all these techniques he described and his advice speaks volumes of how to become a successful student.
 If you take anything away from this blog entry, remember that time management is a critical part of being a student (particularly in a higher education environment).
 For any professors reading this, feel free to share any of the information provided in this blog.

-While you head off for some fun in the sun this May the Center for Online and Distance Learning (CODL) will complete an update to the Blackboard system.
+While you head off for some fun in the sun this May the Walker Center for Teaching & Learning (WCTL) will complete an update to the Blackboard system.
 From May 7-9, 2013 Blackboard will be unavailable to instructors and students, while the system is updated from Service Pack 6 to Service Pack 9.

 Although this is a minor update (you probably won’t even notice a difference!) there are some new features that we are excited to share with you.